rodrigopolo/cheatsheets/snipets/node_proxy.md

 1. Ensure your firewall allows traffic on ports 80 (HTTP) and 443 (HTTPS).
 2. Install Certbot
-3. Stop Your Web Server
+3. Stop your web server
-4. Run Certbot to Obtain the Certificate, following the prompts
+4. Run Certbot to obtain the certificate, following the prompts
-5. Start Your Web Server
+5. Start your web server
-6. Set Up Automatic Renewal with a cronjob
+6. Set up automatic renewal with a cronjob

 Install and run Certbot to create your certificates
 ```sh